AltropInc/alt/doc/script/ConvertibleTypes.md

 ### Type Promotion

-**Type promotion** is an automatic widening conversion when a binary operation is uses on two operands.
+**Type promotion** is an automatic widening conversion when a binary operation is used on two operands.
 For instance, in the expression
 ```altro
 4 + 4.2
 ```